General information on ranking

 Methodology

-The QS Global MBA Rankings 2021 highlight the best MBA programs across the world.
-Data was collected in early 2020, using three surveys; the QS Global Employer Survey, the QS Global Academic Survey and a survey completed by the business schools themselves.
-The survey completed by schools covered quantitative indicators such as the salary of graduates, class profile etc. Schools provided career progression information on their alumni using MBACSEA compliant standards.
-All schools must be accredited by either AACSB, AMBA, EFMD (EQUIS).
-A total of 13 indicators form the basis of five key criteria that programs were ranked on:
+The Global MBA Rankings highlight the best MBA programmes across the world.
+Data was collected using three surveys; the QS Global Employer Survey, the QS Global Academic Survey and a survey completed by the business schools themselves.
+The survey completed by schools covered quantitative indicators such as the salary of graduates, class profile etc.

 EMPLOYABILITY (40%)